-Thus, we’ll be taking a look at some of the most recent and compelling fundraising statistics, and sharing our thoughts on what makes them so pertinent to event planning in 2019.
+Thus, we’ll be taking a look at some of the most recent and compelling fundraising statistics, and sharing our thoughts on what makes them so pertinent to event planning.

-Here Are Some Statistics On Fundraising That All Event Planners Should Be Aware Of In 2019:
+Here Are Some Statistics On Fundraising That All Event Planners Should Be Aware Of: